kyutai-labs/moshi/moshi/README.md

             all_codes.append(codes)

 ## WARNING: When streaming, make sure to always feed a total amount of audio that is a multiple
-#           of the frame size (1920), otherwise the last frame will not be complete, and thus
+#           of the frame size (1920).
+You should pad or buffer accordingly.
+Since version 0.2.5a,
-#           will not be encoded.
-For simplicity, we recommend feeding in audio always in multiple
-#           of the frame size, so that you always know how many time steps you get back in `codes`.
+            Mimi no longer supports partial frames in streaming mode.
+Besides, when executing on GPU, you should always pass the same amount of audio, as the calls are CUDAGraphed for efficiency.

 # Now if you have a GPU around.
 mimi.cuda()